Top 40 Kubernetes Interview Questions and Answers for 2025

 It monitors the pods and automatically restarts them if they fail.
 If the node fails, this controller will respawn all the pods of that node on another node.
 If the pods die, they won't be spawned again unless wrapped around a replica set.

-Replica Set, on the other hand, is referred to as rs in short.
-It is told as the next-generation replication controller.
-This kind of support has some selector types and supports the equality-based and the set-based selectors.
+Replica Set, on the other hand, is referred to as RS in short.
+It is the next-generation replication controller.
+This kind of support has some selector types and supports equality-based and set-based selectors.

 It allows filtering by label values and keys.
-To match the object, they have to satisfy all the specified label constraints.
+To match the object, they must satisfy all the specified label constraints.

 34. What is a headless service?

-A headless service is used to interface with service discovery mechanisms without being tied to a ClusterIP, therefore allowing you to directly reach pods without having to access them through a proxy.
-It is useful when neither load balancing nor a single Service IP is required.
+A headless service interfaces with service discovery mechanisms without being tied to a ClusterIP.
+It allows you to reach pods directly without having to access them through a proxy.
+This is useful when neither load balancing nor a single Service IP is required.

 35. What are federated clusters?